caltechlibrary/2019-01-22-Python-Workshop/index.md

 {% endcomment %}
 </div> {% comment %} End of 'Python' section. {% endcomment %}

+---

+These additional programs are optional but are generally useful.

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}
   <h3>The Bash Shell</h3>